MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The model does not consider directly the costs of storage or bandwidth.
 These factors vary widely and change rapidly.
 Any conclusions based on specific numbers would become obsolete very quickly.
 However, some possibilities for minimizing or smoothing bandwidth consumption are considered.

+The model permits great variety in the structuring of the simulations.
+Not all possibilities have been used in the simulations reported here.
+A number of simplifications were used to reduce substantially the size of the problem space to be searched.
+For example, we report results for a single client library with a single collection of documents.
+Given the assumptions that clients, collections, and documents all are independent of each other, results for multiple clients, multiple collections, and varying sizes of collections can be extrapolated from these results.
+Similarly, early testing revealed that document size did not interact with other simulation parameters in any unforeseen ways; so we have reported results for a limited number of document sizes, along with guidelines for scaling document size relative to other adjustable parameters, such as sector error rate.
+See the section on "Simplifying Assumptions."

+The model does not attempt to characterize individual disk drives, RAID sets, erasure code sets, or any other physical storage entities.
+Our investigations have dealt only with small errors that corrupt stored documents and large failures that destroy entire storage servers.

 ---

 # Data Representation